ashmita695/MADS4/README.md

-# Multi-Agent Decision S4: LEVERAGING STATE SPACE MODELS FOR OFFLINE MULTI-AGENT REINFORCEMENT LEARNING
+# Multi-Agent Decision S4: Leveraging State Space Models for Offline Multi-Agent Reinforcement Learning

 ## Overview

-Offline multi-agent RL using S4-based models with limited information sharing between agents for cooperative tasks on MARL benchmarks of RWARE and SMAC
+Offline multi-agent RL using S4-based models with limited information sharing between agents for cooperative tasks on MARL benchmarks of RWARE and SMAC.

 This codebase is developed based on the work [Decision S4](https://arxiv.org/abs/2306.05167) and the base code from [Decision Transformer: Reinforcement Learning via Sequence Modeling](https://sites.google.com/berkeley.edu/decision-transformer).